chrisprice/chrisprice.github.io/blog/2020/10/18/index.md

 # Scaffold board patio steps

-A half-day project to build some patio steps out of some recycled scaffolding boards from [Newcastle Wood Recycling CIC](https://www.welovewood.org/).
+A half-day project to build a pair of patio steps out of some recycled scaffolding boards from [Newcastle Wood Recycling CIC](https://www.welovewood.org/).
 Also known as we love wood; I would thoroughly recommend their products, ethos and sense of humour.

 ## Constraints